jamate16/jamate16/README.md

 - 👋 Hi, I’m @jamate16
 - 👀 I’m interested in life long learning and working in the data science field.
-- 🌱 I’m currently learning data science with python, c++ development and unreal engine 5.
+- 🌱 I’m currently learning data science with python, c++ development and data engineering.

 <!---
 jamate16/jamate16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.